anthonyhlcheng/OpenLDBWSjsServer/README.md

 This project is licensed under the MIT Licence - see the [LICENCE.md](LICENCE.md) file for details

-However, your usage of OpenDBWS data may be subject to NRE OGL Licences - see <http://www.nationalrail.co.uk/100296.aspx> for specific details.
+However, your usage of OpenLDBWS data may be subject to NRE OGL Licences - see <http://www.nationalrail.co.uk/100296.aspx> for specific details.